Drayton Parslow Parish Council

 Today only two crops are grown in the village – wheat and rapeseed.
 Kingsland Farm, at the end of New Road, is one of the few remaining working farms.
 Cattle are no longer kept in the village, although Kingsacre Farm near Drayton Crossroads keeps several hundred sheep.
 Sheepdog trials are held there several times a year.
 Drayton Parslow is also home to an intensive pig unit, holding some 2,000 piglets providing meat to leading high street suppliers.
 Many families keep horses, and there are livery stables in the village.

 Allotments are available for residents to rent for a nominal sum.
-Those interested should contact the Parish Clerk for details.
+Those interested should contact the Parish Clerk for details and current availability.

 Every August the Village Produce Association organises a popular Village Show, complete with brass band, animal displays, stalls, competitions and family entertainment.